 As an added incentive, I will give anyone

-that sends me a Rejection Letter a FREE entry
+that sends me a Rejection Letter a $1 entry

-into the $5 Art Contest for that month!
+into the Featured Artist Contest for that month!

 Here’s one of my letters from the Lake County Discovery Museum’s Postcard Art Competition in 2007.
 It is a kind letter (sweet, but not entertaining), but I’ll dig through to find some that are more interesting soon.